them2dt/preda/README.md

 ## Getting Started

-First, run the development server:
+1. npm install

-npm run dev
+2. npm run dev

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.